 COLUMBUS, OHIO -- Visiting Church's Chicken on Main Street close to downtown Columbus, Ohio makes me feel like I'm collecting evidence to write a horror book.
 I don't visit often, but when I do I feel as if I am adding information to my book.
-This time, I ordered a 9 pc special. (just chicken) I was told it comes with 3 white PCS and the rest dark.
+This time, I ordered a 9 pc special (just chicken).
+I was told it comes with 3 white PCS and the rest dark.
 I asked for 3 wings and the rest legs.
-I wasn't told I would be waiting 7 minutes for my order, someone put the chicken on the wrong timer. when I got home I had 2 breast, 1 wing, and 6 legs. we started eating, put the hot sauce all over my breast. first I tasted the hot sauce as I continue to eat my mouth was filled with a burnt taste.
-I turned on the big light and looked at the chicken it was burnt. by then 4 PCS was ate by my family.
+I wasn't told I would be waiting 7 minutes for my order, someone put the chicken on the wrong timer.

+When I got home I had 2 breast, 1 wing, and 6 legs.
+We started eating, put the hot sauce all over my breast.
+First I tasted the hot sauce as I continue to eat my mouth was filled with a burnt taste.
+I turned on the big light and looked at the chicken it was burnt.
+By then 4 PCS was ate by my family.

-I was inconvenienced, we could not eat the chicken, and I really do not understand why this location is still open. the people whom are called managers has poor skills, slow, it is OK to be slow if your getting the orders right. the rating for the service was hard because I could not find what comes before the star.
+I was inconvenienced, we could not eat the chicken, and I really do not understand why this location is still open.
+The people whom are called managers has poor skills, slow, it is OK to be slow if you're getting the orders right.
+The rating for the service was hard because I could not find what comes before the star.
 They do not deserve 1 star.

-I woke up in the morning with pain in my arm .
+MORENO VALLEY, CALIFORNIA -- On September 05, 2013, I went inside the Church's Chicken in Moreno Valley at about 6:14pm.
+I ordered my chicken, the cashier said the wait time was 15 minutes for the chicken.
+I went to the restroom.
+When I was coming out, the rude employee opened the kitchen door hard and hurt me on my left arm.
+She said "I'm sorry", I left for home.
+I woke up in the morning with pain in my arm.
 I been calling the restaurant to report this incident with no answer.
 September 6, 2013 and my arm is swollen and I don't have medical insurance.

 FARMINGTON, NEW MEXICO -- Today for lunch, I decided to drive-through Church's Chicken, since it was close to another appointment I had scheduled.
 I return to work with my lunch, and after opening the bag, the lettuce on my chicken sandwich had a brownish tint to it, and the mayo tasted rancid.
 I also ordered a 5-piece boneless honey BBQ, but wasn't given any napkins or even a fork to eat it with.
 I scrounged around the employee break room back at work, and eventually found a fork.
 The boneless chicken tasted great!

 So, for those of you keeping score, we have great tasting boneless chicken vs. brown lettuce, rancid mayo, no napkins, and no fork.
 The scales seemed to be tipping in favor of an all out verbal assault or irate online review.
 However, there was something during my visit that trumped these miscues.
 And that was good ol' fashioned customer service with a smile.

 If I was on the Undercover Boss show, I would've definitely rewarded that crew for their excellent customer service.
 Even though the order was less than satisfactory, the great attitude they displayed will have me coming back to give them a second chance.

 TEMPLE, TEXAS -- I went to Church's at about 6:10 p.m.
 CST.
 I walk in and there were about 4 to 5 customers in line in front of me and about 4 or 5 cars in drive up window.
 The employee at the window told the person at drive up window that they were out chicken and they drove off mad as hell.
-I ask him how long before the chicken is ready.
+I ask him "how long before the chicken is ready."
 No answer.
-I ask again thinking he didn't hear me still no answer.
-So I ask again a little louder still no answer just a blank stare from dumb and dumber.
+I ask again thinking he didn't hear me.
+Still no answer.
+So I ask again a little louder.
+Still no answer - just a blank stare from dumb and dumber.

 Some of the customer in front of me didn't get any answer either and walk out just like I did.
-I been a Church's customer for over 50yrs. and never been treated as bad as I have been today.
-If this is the type of operations your going to run then you might as well declare chapter 13 and close the whole chain down before you drown in your own dirty grease.
+I been a Church's customer for over 50 yrs. and never been treated as bad as I have been today.
+If this is the type of operations you're going to run then you might as well declare chapter 13 and close the whole chain down before you drown in your own dirty grease.

-CHICAGO, ILLINOIS -- To whom it my concern: I go to the church chicken on 79th and Damen.
+CHICAGO, ILLINOIS -- To whom it may concern: I go to the Church's Chicken on 79th and Damen.
 And every time I go I get my food and it's burned.
-And I ask can they cook me some more they say no. And the reason why it is burned is because it is old grease.
+And I ask can they cook me some more, they say no. And the reason why it is burned is because it is old grease.
 Why do they use old grease?
 Would you like to eat burned chicken?
 I know that you wouldn't so why do you sell it to the people who come there.

 DALLAS, TEXAS -- I enter Church's Chicken at the cross road at loop 12.
 I purchased two 2 piece orders of spicy chicken, with 2 biscuits and a medium drink.
 I paid for my order and left.
 As I drove off I bit into a chicken leg, and to my surprise it was bloody on the inside.
 I returned to the Church's and asked the lady for a refund on my purchase due to the chicken being undercooked.
-There was no manager in the store, the employer said "I can not refund your money, my register will come up short."
+There was no manager in the store, the employer said "I cannot refund your money, my register will come up short."

 TRINITY, TEXAS -- My son has an opportunity but needs a legal document from the company that he is not working there anymore.
 The manager refuses to sign such government document and now my son may miss out on this benefit which would help him and his family.
-The human resources of the cooperate office will fax to the institution but can't get to it to the end of the week, but the problem is it is needed much sooner like yesterday instead of tomorrow.
+The human resources of the corporate office will fax to the institution but can't get to it to the end of the week, but the problem is it is needed much sooner like yesterday instead of tomorrow.

 The woman at the center did not realize that he needed this till today but since there is a deadline there is not much more she can do and the manager refuses to sign and the managers headquarters says they can't get to it till the end of the week.
-What problems is there in a manager signing that an employee no longer works there, this is not for unemployment benefits this is a document that has no ramifications for the business, but would open up a opportunity for my son which now he will probably not be able to receive.
+What problems is there in a manager signing that an employee no longer works there.
+This is not for unemployment benefits, this is a document that has no ramifications for the business, but would open up a opportunity for my son which now he will probably not be able to receive.
 Signed just a sad mom.